-After having spent several summers studying the native hipster in its natural environment of a craft beer pub.
+After having spent several summers studying the native hipster in their natural environment of a craft beer pub.
 I have come up with a list of locations to help the native and sometimes endangered hipster in Oxford.
 I don’t use the term Hipster as a pejorative term but one for an etherial group of people with innovative clothing and style.
+So here is.
+‘What to do in Oxford for hips

 If you devo need a morning pick me up.
 How about starting your day with a coffee in the Covered Market?